igmoweb/mac-setup/README.md

 ### Preventing rm doom

 In order to prevent something like `rm -rf` by mistake, I use a function that overrides it.
-Edit your .zshrc and add the following lines:

 ```bash
 cat <<EOT >> ~/.zshrc